 Joseph G. Talbot

-Joseph Talbot is an associate attorney at Perkins Thompson and a member of the firm’s litigation and employment practice groups.
+Joseph Talbot is a shareholder of Perkins Thompson and a member of the firm’s litigation and employment practice groups.
 Joe’s litigation practice focuses mostly on construction, employment and commercial disputes, although he has experience handling cases of all types.
 As a litigator, Joe regularly appears in both state and federal court on behalf of his clients.
 Joe provides his clients with practical, common-sense advice coupled with aggressive advocacy, all in an effort to efficiently resolve their disputes.
 In 2017, Joe was once again selected as a New England Rising Star by Super Lawyers in construction litigation.

 Beyond his litigation practice, Joe also regularly advises clients on wide variety of employment matters, including wage and hour laws, termination and discrimination issues, privacy issues, and general policy questions.
 Joe has also published articles with Mainebiz on employment law issues.